Dowell-Lab/Nascent-Flow/README.md

-# Nextflow implementation of our GRO-seq pipeline
+# Nextflow Implementation of the Dowell Lab Nascent Pipeline

 For internal Dowell Lab use.